-Wrap wrenches with vinyl tape to reduce the possibility of a dropped wrench
+Wrap wrenches with vinyl bility of a dropped wrench

 'shorting out' a battery, which could result in an explosion.

 Reduce the possibility of accidental starting by removing and grounding spark plug wires and disconnecting battery at negative terminal before servicing.